CrowdStrike Falcon Alternatives

 Strengths

-• +Agent-side AI autonomous response
+• +Agent-side AI autonomous response works offline

-• +Auto-rollback for ransomware encryption
+• +Auto-rollback for ransomware encryption attempts

 Trade-offs

-• Smaller threat intelligence network vs CrowdStrike
+• Smaller threat-intelligence network than CrowdStrike

-• Smaller customer base
+• Smaller installed base at 25K-plus endpoint scale

 Singularity Core